Adore2113/MarsHSim/docs/dev_log.md

 ##      04/15/2026
     ♡ fixed insulation and thermal mass values

-    ♡ adding electric heaters and radiators, and I want to make both of them like I did some of the other systems with lists (amine beds, ect.)
+    ♡ adding electric heaters and radiators, and I want to make both of them like I did some of the other systems w. lists (amine beds, ect.)

 #### Next Session:
     ♡ finish adding heat and cooling to power_system

 ##      04/16/2026
-    ♡ continuing with radiator function
+    ♡ continuing w. radiator function

     ♡ going to change the way I have the radiators_online function set up b/c I don't like to hardcode the numbers like I did and I'm going to have a hysteresis so that my new setup doesn't turn on and off abruptly too often